 The first 1001 days (pregnancy and the first two years of a child's life) is a critically important period for development that significantly influences a child’s long-term health, well-being, learning and earnings potential.
 It provides the foundation for children’s nascent emotional wellbeing, resilience and adaptability.
 Sensitive and responsive parent-infant relationships have been shown to be pivotal for the development of infants’ social, emotional, behavioural and cognitive outcomes.
 It is therefore essential to develop a community-wide understanding of the neuroscience that underpins how caregivers' behaviour contributes to children's future outcomes.

 KS3 SCIENCE curriculum

-With the advice of our academic and education expert advisory panels, our team of researchers have developed three KS3 science lessons, with all lesson plans, resources and optional after-school zoom training for teachers.
-The lesson topics cover brain development, the caregiver's role in early years development and the ongoing development of the brain throughout life.
+With the advice of our academic and education expert advisory panels, our team developed three KS3 science lessons, with lesson plans, resources and training for teachers.
+The lesson topics covered brain development, the caregiver's role in early years development and the ongoing development of the brain throughout life.

 Twenty one schools and over 3700 pupils have taken part in this project.
 The results are currently being analysed and prepared for scientific publication.